Active2023–Present

 Becoming the lead developer

-The freedom that came with this role is real.
+Being a company that wants to be in permanent beta, I am given a lot of freedom.
 I operate with minimal oversight, make architectural decisions independently, and have direct influence on where the company's technical investment goes.
-That environment has made me a better engineer and a better product thinker than any more structured role would have.
+It is a big responsibility that I have taken very seriously.
+The environment has made me a better engineer and a better product thinker than a more structured role would have.